 It’s only in the last few years that I’ve come to learn more about people being either introverted or extroverted.
 I realised of course, over the course of my childhood and young adulthood that I had my own little ways and preferences but I didn’t realise that these things were down to my personality type.
 This has only been more recent that I’ve come to understand that I am by no means alone in some of the things I do, or how certain situations make me feel.

-So, with a view to help introverts be better understood and maybe, possibly, make those nearest to me, understand me a little more, I decided to share with you, the introverted me.
+So, with a view to helping introverts be better understood and maybe, possibly, make those nearest to me, understand me a little more, I decided to share with you, the introverted me.

 I like to spend time alone

 Some people can take offence if I don’t always want them around.
 Assuming that it’s because I don’t like their company.
 This is not the case, at all.
 I promise you.
 I just need time to myself.
-I can be around people, of course I can but I also need that time by myself just to recharge.
+I can be around people, of course, I can but I also need that time to myself just to recharge.
 If I don’t get this, I can feel myself start to feel uneasy.
-It’s best for everyone that I get this all important time for me.
+It’s best for everyone that I get this all-important time for me.
 I’m not being anti-social or rude.
 I’m just being good to myself.

 I hate last minute plans

 This can be quite hard when it comes to my husband.
-He is totally the opposite and so are his family for that matter.
-I think he thinks I get uptight about it because he’s just so used to not knowing when things are going on until the last minute, but I just can’t operate like that.
+He is totally the opposite.
+I think he thinks I get uptight about it because he’s happy not knowing when things are going on until the last minute, but I just can’t operate like that.
 I need to know.
 For me.

 Text me, don’t call me